saandeep241/machine_learning/README.md

 There will be another folder or a child folder which also contains data and jupyter notebook for the same.

-This will be updated by May 31st.
+This will be updated by Feb 15th 2022